 Wild-Grown Lomboy Leaves

-In the video below we are teaching some of our new recruits how and where to pick leaves.
-We avoid areas that have the potential for chemicals or fertilizers to contaminate the soil, such as trees near houses or farmland.
+In the video below, we are teaching some of our new recruits how and where to pick leaves.
+We avoid areas with the potential for chemicals or fertilizers to contaminate the soil, such as trees near houses or farmland.
 The trees we are picking from here all run along a small ridge with no runoff.
 All of our leaves are Wild-Grown in the jungle.
 You can learn more about our Tobacco-Free Blunt Wraps from Lomboy leaves here.

 Nicotine Free Blunts